 Compass, Magnifying Glass & Nature Book

-For kids who are ready to get outside and explore nature, consider creating their own little nature kit.
+For kids who are ready to get outside and explore nature, consider creating their own little nature kit or buy a pre-made nature kit.
 Include a compass, a magnifying glass and a book about nature–maybe bird or tree identification, for example.
 Add a pencil and notebook for them to make observations if they are old enough and poof!
 Your kiddo is a nature detective.

 Stretch your kids’ brains and have lots of fun as a family with good old-fashioned Mad Libs.
 Where you might give a coloring book for little kids, these are great for school-aged kids and give them a chance to work on reading, writing, grammar and spelling all in a fun group activity.